ebbba-org/ansible-role-bigbluebutton/README.md

 * **`bbb_bind_ip4`** (default: `{{ ansible_default_ipv4.address }}`)\
   IP (v4) address public services should bind to.
 This may be a LAN IP if your server is behind a NAT router and does not know its own public IP.
-Do not forget to set `bbb_public_ip4` in that case!
+Do not forget to set `bbb_public_ip4` in this case!

+* **`bbb_public_ip4`** (default: `{{ ansible_default_ipv4.address }}`)\
+  Public IPv4 address of your server.
+Required if ansible cannot detect your public IP automatically.
+This may happen if your server is behind a NAT router and your public IP is not assigned to the primary interface, or if your primary interface has multiple IPs assigned and the first one is not your public IP.

 * **`bbb_bind_ip6`** (default: `{{ ansible_default_ipv6.address | default(None) }}`)\
   Same as `bbb_bind_ip4` but for IPv6.
-Optional, and not fully implemented yet.
-Needs testing.

-* **`bbb_public_ip4`** (default: `{{ ansible_default_ipv4.address }}`)\
-  Public IPv4 address.
-Required if ansible cannot detect your public IP automatically.
-  This may happen if you are behind NAT and your public IP is not assigned at all, or if your primary interface has multiple IPs assigned.
+Set this to `None` to disable IPv6 even if your server technically supports it.

 * **`bbb_public_ip6`** (default: `{{ ansible_default_ipv6.address | default(None) }}`)\
   Same as `bbb_public_ip4` but for IPv6.
-Optional, and not fully implemented yet.
-Needs testing.
+Set this to `None` to disable IPv6 even if your server technically supports it.

 * **`bbb_net_mtu`** (default: `{{ ansible_default_ipv4.mtu | default(1500) }}`)\
-  MTU (maximum transfer unit) on the default route interface.
-Required in some cloud environments for puppet containers to be able to access the internet.
+  MTU (maximum transfer unit) for outgoing packets.
+Some cloud environments use a smaller MTU and docker needs extra configuration in that case.

 ### SSL/TLS